CalcSolver/EGU_Switch-WINDOWS/README.md

 - Use with care
 - This was built with Google Gemini so it will make mistakes
 # DONATION:
-If you enjoy this software, feel free to donate to this link
+If you enjoy this software, feel free to donate to this link:https://gofund.me/0d2e74079